faridfr45/Incremental-Game/README.md

 # Features & Keybinds
 * This is a 1 player game
-* The rules are simple, players only need to click to get more coins.
+* The rules are simple, player only need to click to get more coins.
 * Controls :
   * Click to get coins